awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 The tenancy of the VPC into which you launch the instance can also determine the instance's tenancy\.
 A VPC can have a tenancy of either `default` or `dedicated`\.
 If you launch an instance into a VPC that has a tenancy of `default`, the instance runs on shared tenancy hardware by default, unless you specify a different tenancy for the instance\.
 If you launch an instance into a VPC that has a tenancy of `dedicated`, the instance runs as a Dedicated Instance by default, unless you specify a different tenancy for the instance\.

 To launch Dedicated Instances, you can do the following:
 + Create a VPC with a tenancy of `dedicated` and launch all instances as Dedicated Instances by default\.
-For more information, see [Create a VPC with an instance tenancy of dedicated](dedicated-usage-overview.md#creatingdedicatedvpc)\.
+For more information, see [Create a VPC with a dedicated instance tenancy](dedicated-usage-overview.md#creatingdedicatedvpc)\.
 + Create a VPC with a tenancy of `default` and manually specify a tenancy of `dedicated` for the instances that you want to run as Dedicated Instances\.
 For more information, see [Launch Dedicated Instances into a VPC](dedicated-usage-overview.md#dedicatedinstancesintovpc)\.

 ## Supported features<a name="features"></a>